Jayich-Lab/double-pass-breadboard/2024-04-version/README.md

 # README

 This version of the double pass breadboard was first ordered in April, 2024.
 The overall design is similar to [2023-10-version](https://github.com/Jayich-Lab/double-pass-breadboard/tree/updated-README-for-2024-04-version/2023-10-version) but with several minor improvements
-* Added an indentation to the beam splitter mount to fix the orientation of the PBS
+* Added an indentation to the beam splitter mount to fix the orientation of the PBS.
-* Increased the number of mirror mount holes for the two mirrors before the output fiber port
+* Increased the number of mirror mount holes for the two mirrors before the output fiber port.
-* Made the lens mount smaller to have more room to translate
+* Made the lens mount smaller to provide more room for translation.
-* Made the waveplate mount sliding hole longer
+* Made the waveplate mount sliding hole longer.
-* Increased the space for the AOM mount sliding track to rotate
+* Increased the space for the AOM mount sliding track to rotate.

-The breadboard base is compatible with previous methods of mounting the lens and AOM.

 # Parts
-The machined aluminium components for each breadboard:

 <img src="https://github.com/user-attachments/assets/4563595a-e24d-4b18-a68f-761ee6377cdb" width = "700">